Extension director Hadley retiring but not slowing down

 As the director of the Purdue Extension Allen County she’s been known to wear Purdue black and gold so often people sometimes ask why she’s not wearing those colors when she opts for something else.

-Come Sept.
-30, Hadley starts a new chapter in her life.
-She’s retiring after 25 years with the Purdue Extension Allen County.
+As of Sept.
+30, Hadley started a new chapter in her life.
+She retired after 25 years with the Purdue Extension Allen County.
 She was offered an early retirement incentive and decided to take it.

-A retirement open house is planned for Vickie Hadley and Barb Thuma, who also is retiring from the Extension, from 3-6 p.m.
-Friday at the Extension office, 4001 Crescent Ave., Fort Wayne.
+A retirement open house was held for Vickie Hadley and Barb Thuma, who also retired from the Extension Service.

 The Purdue graduate likely won’t give up her entire black and gold wardrobe after she retires, because, she has quite a history with the school.
 She earned a bachelor’s degree in Vocational Home Economics Education and a master’s degree in education, both from Purdue.